 We believe in the Gospel of Jesus Christ, as revealed in the scriptures of the Old and New Testament.
 As a CP church we profess that the Confession of Faith of the Cumberland Presbyterian Church contains the essential truths revealed in the gospel.
 You can find a copy of Confession of Faith by clicking the link below.

 There is a variety of ways that you can join us in growing together in faith.
 We have two worship services each Sunday, Sunday School, Bible study on Wednesday, as well as Youth fellowship for three different age groups.
-Click below to find out more about ways you can connect to our family of faith.
+Contact of come visit us to find our how you can connect to our family of faith.